metrixorg/MetrixSDK-UnitySample/README.en.md

 <h3 id=newRevenue>Track Revenue</h3>

 If your users can generate revenue by tapping on advertisements or making in-app purchases, you can track those revenues too with events.
-Let's say a tap is worth 12000 Rial.
 You can also add an optional order ID to avoid tracking duplicate revenues.
 By doing so, the last ten order IDs will be remembered and revenue events with duplicate order IDs are skipped.
 This is especially useful for tracking in-app purchases.
-You can see an  example below.
+You can see an example below where a tap is worth 12,000 IRR:

 <div dir=ltr>